Tyrn/wei/the-insider-en.typ

      "Hello," he said.

      "Well," said Kissur, "I was  driving and decided to drop by.
 Sorry that I  didn't warn  you...
-I don't  like these  -  beep, beep,"  Kissur traced a sickly body of a T-phone with his hand.
+I don't  like these---beep, beep,"  Kissur traced a sickly body of a T-phone with his hand.
 "Are you busy?"

      Mr. Shavash regarded the caved in car door and looked Kissur over  from